mrondr/IpodStuff/README.md

 A collection of random useful things for Ipod modding.

-In case you end up here before you see [this repo](https://github.com/Olsro/reddit-ipod-guides), make sure to check it out.
-It's goldmine of infos
+In case you end up here before you see [opista's website](https://opista.com/posts/ipod-classic-modding-guide) and [Olsro's repo](https://github.com/Olsro/reddit-ipod-guides), make sure to check them out.
+They are goldmines of infos.

 ## CF adapter instructions